pulumi/copilot-api-samples/README.md

 }'
 ```

 Note that Copilot understood who your referring to in "them" because you continued the conversation that already started.
+Copilot keeps track of the messages in the conversation based on the conversation ID.

 ### More samples

-More code samples are available in TBD...
+More code samples are available in the samples directory.